apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 First, you need to add a dependency on `swift-protobuf`.
 Afterwards, you can declare the usage of the plugin for your target.
 Here is an example snippet of a `Package.swift` manifest:

+> Note: imports on your `.proto` files will have to include the relative path from the target source to the `.proto` file you wish to import.
+> Files **must** be contained within the target source directory.

 ```swift
 let package = Package(
   name: "YourPackage",